 - You can create social media friendly content.
 Test some of the content types we suggested and see what ones your social media following “likes” and engages with the most.

-Google tracks how long people spend on every webpage, so the better you serve your visitors, the higher marks your website will get when Google’s algorithm assesses your pages to determine how well to rank your pages for keyword searches.
+Google tracks how long people spend on every webpage, so the better you serve your visitors, the higher Google will rank your pages in search results.

 2. Narrow Your Topic

 A lot of writers make the mistake of writing about too broad of a topic.
 You are more likely to rank on the first page of Google if you focus on a narrow subject that exactly matches a topic searched by a small audience of people.
 Only once you have an established brand presence would it make sense to target more broad keywords.

 Where can you get ideas for blog material?

 Duplicate content is content that is repeated multiple times on your website or on your website and other websites.
 It can be identical or nearly identical,